-KRS 156.501 Student health services - Responsibilities of Department of Education and Department of Public Health, states while working in cooperation, shall provide, contract for services, or identify resources to improve student health services, including but not limited to the following: (a) Standardized protocols and guidelines for health procedures to be performed by health professionals and school personnel.
+KRS 156.501 Student health services 7.15.2024-defines the responsibilities of Department of Education and Department of Public Health, and states while working in cooperation, shall provide, contract for services, or identify resources to improve student health services, including but not limited to the following: (a) Standardized protocols and guidelines for health procedures to be performed by health professionals and school personnel.

-This section contains medically approved guidelines or protocols as required by regulation per:
+This section contains protocols or medically approved guidelines as required by regulation.

-KRS 217.186 Definition- Provider prescribing or dispensing opioid antagonist --Administration by third party -- Use of opioid antagonist by person or agency authorized to administer medication -- Immunity from liability --Administrative regulations -- Use of opioid antagonist by schools -- Use of opioid antagonist by licensed health care provider.
+KRS 217.186 Definition Provider prescribing or dispensing opioid antagonist -- Administration by third party -- Use of opioid antagonist by person or agency authorized to administer medication -- Immunity from liability --Administrative regulations -- Use of opioid antagonist by schools -- Use of opioid antagonist by licensed health care provider.